MaciekGrr/frontend-nanodegree-arcade-game/project-journal.md

 * else, use default one

 TODO: on game over modal, set reload on tap or spacebar.
 ...Trying to add both touch and keydown evt lstnr on same el.
+Done by using forEach on array with evtlstnr strings.